Puppets Who Kill: Production

-Most of the Puppets Who Kill episodes were written by founding creator/producer John Pattison, with Dan Redican also writing a number of episodes and providing story editing advice.
-More than half of the series episodes were directed by producer Shawn Alex Thompson.
+Most of the Puppets Who Kill episodes were written by founding creator/producer John Pattison, with Dan Redican also writing several episodes and providing story editing advice.
+More than half of the episodes were directed by producer Shawn Alex Thompson.
 The series employed experienced people recruited from the film industry in some of the technical positions.
 The contributions of sound designer Daniel Pellerin, editor Caroline Christie, and composer Carlos Lopes, among others, enhanced the look and sound of the series.

 On June 22, 2006, the show completed its fourth and final season.
 The first and second seasons have been released on DVD in full.
-Season 3 and 4 appeared in a 'Best of' collection in 2010 with audio commentaries by key cast and crew, and contains some of the show's greatest hits including such popular episodes as "The Joyride" and "The Rival House".
+Seasons 3 and 4 appeared in a 'Best of' collection in 2010 with audio commentaries by key cast and crew, and contains some of the show's greatest hits including such popular episodes as "The Joyride" and "The Rival House".

 Awards

 Puppets Who Kill won many awards in its four-year run.
 In Canada, it won 3 Gemini Awards, including Best Writing in a Comedy for founding creator/writer/producer John Pattison and Best Directing in a Comedy for producer/director Shawn Alex Thompson.
 PWK went on to receive a total of 15 Gemini nominations in various categories, from writing, directing, and acting to sound design and photography.
 The series also won the prestigious Bronze Rose for Comedy at the Montreux Television Festival in Switzerland in 2003, coming in second to The Office.